Trinesh1996/monitoring-system/README.md

 Features:

 - Chatroom for mentors and students.
-- Direct one-to-one messaging for students and mentors.
+- Direct one-to-one messaging between students and mentors.
 - Progress monitoring by mentors for respective students.
   - Github repositories
   - CodeWars Ranking. (or any other platform similar)